rooinasuit/AXI_to_SPI/README.md

 ## State of the project

 - [x] SPI master module,
-- [x] SPI master control/data registers,
+- [x] SPI master control/data registers (generated with the use of vivado),
-- [x] SPI master and its registers encased in an AXI slave module,
+- [x] SPI master and its registers encased in an AXI slave module (generated with the use of vivado),
 - [ ] AXI4-Lite Bus,
 - [ ] UVM methodology verification of SPI master (Design Under Test):
     - [ ] UVM test bench (written in SystemVerilog),